 - Why bother with behaviour support assessment?
 Assessment provides understanding of underlying reasons for behaviour, its contexts, and the relationships that support behaviours.
 All behaviour is contextual or ecological.
 When we know better how behaviour works, we know better how to support people more effectively.

 - How does an assessment differ from a support plan?
 In NDIS behaviour support terms, assessment can be captured in a brief 2-3 page report or letter that families can use for NDIS Plan and funding reviews, for future planning, or to discuss issues with other agencies, school, and/or support staff.
 Letters of this kind are a traditional highly effective communication tool.
 A behaviour support plan is more focused on objectives to help support positive outcomes and/or to reduce behaviours of concern.
 Many people seek us out to do an assessment, which has helped them to gain NDIS funding.
 Assessments may lead to more funding to accomplish behaviour support planning.
 Or assessments may lead to eligibility, or to getting funding assistance in many other areas that are important to the person.
 In this sense, the NDIS appears to need assessments that provide evidenced-based measures to make funding decisions under the NDIS Act, which is the legislation that governs eligibility and that guides levels of access to funding.
 Assessments can also help children in schools gain access to special education or supports.

 - Do we need to get our doctor or nurse or planner to fill in the Referral form?
 No. Self-referral is sufficient.

 - Who fills in the paperwork when clients have a guardian and no family to help them?
-Where individuals have state appointed guardians and do not have capacity for self-referral, we ask the guardian to ensure that whoever is most appropriate fill out the referral and consent information.
+Where individuals have state appointed guardians and do not have capacity for self-referral, we ask the guardian to ensure that whoever is most appropriate fill out the consent information.
 This might be a case planner, key worker, or client advocate.